MissT17/udacity-movie_project/movie-trailer/api/README.md

   [Python](https://wiki.python.org/moin/BeginnersGuide/Download)

 2. Please check if you also have Flask installed on the machine.
 If that is not the case, please follow the following guidelines [here](https://pypi.python.org/pypi/Flask/0.12).
-3. You will also need to open a developer youtube API account.
+3. You will also need to open a developer Youtube API account.
 Please follow a quick guide here: (https://youtu.be/Im69kzhpR3I)

 # Expected Outcome